PercyLanda/Iris-Data-Set-Project/README.md

 <h4>Scattor Plot Matrix</h4>

-I have never created or used a scatter plot prior to this project so I chose to research information about it to understand its output and any significant advantages or disadavantages of using this over another visual data output.

-A description of how you view a scatterplot is explained as: <em>"You interpret a scatterplot by looking for trends in the data as you go from left to right"</em> [11] <br>
+A description of how you view a scatterplot is explained as: <em>"You interpret a scatterplot by looking for trends in the data as you go from left to right"</em> [12] <br>

 * If an uphill pattern is viewed as the graph moves left to right, it indicates that a postive relationship exists between the X and Y axis.
 And as the X-axis value increases the Y-axis value also tends to increase. <br>
 * On the other side of this, if the data resembles a downhill pattern then this indicates a negative relationship where as the X-axis increases the Y-axis value tends to decrease. <br>
 * If no pattern can be determined based on the data output then no relationship exists between X and Y. <br>
 <em>"Note that the scatterplot only suggests a linear relationship between the two sets of values.
 It does not suggest that an increase in the Y-axis causes the X-axis data to increase."
-[11]
+[12]
 <br>
 "A linear relationship between X and Y exists when the pattern of X– and Y-values resembles a line, either uphill (with a positive slope) or downhill (with a negative slope)."
-[11]
+[12]
 <br>
 "Scatterplots show possible associations or relationships between two variables.
-However, just because your graph or chart shows something is going on, it doesn’t mean that a cause-and-effect relationship exists."</em> [11]
+However, just because your graph or chart shows something is going on, it doesn’t mean that a cause-and-effect relationship exists."</em> [12]
 <br>

+As this is my first scatter plot, I researched information to fully understand outputs and the reasons for such.
 <br>

 <p align="left">